iman-salmani/iplan/README.md

 </div>

 ## Features
-* Grouping tasks with Projects
+* grouping tasks with project and list
 * Timer for tasks
+* Move tasks by drag and drop